afourney/pyra/README.md

     A + B               (not implemented) Returns all extents that match either A or B (or both) A ..
-B              Returns all extents that start with A and end with B A > B               Returns all extents that match A and contain an extent matching B A < B               Returns all extents that match B, contained in an extent matching A [N]                 Returns all extents of length N (basically a sliding window)
+B              Returns all extents that start with A and end with B A > B               Returns all extents that match A and contain an extent matching B A < B               Returns all extents that match A, contained in an extent matching B

-    More operators will be implemented in the future.
-With these 3, we can do a lot (see below)
+    _{A}                The 'start' projection.
+For each extent (u,v) in A, return (u,u) {A}_                The 'end' projection.
+For each extent (u,v) in A, return (v,v)

+    [N]                 Returns all extents of length N (basically a sliding window)

+    Not yet implemented:
+    A /> B              Returns all extents that match A but do not contain an extent matching B A /< B              Returns all extents that match A, not contained in an extent matching B

 ### Examples